riccardodebenedictis/riccardodebenedictis.github.io/research.md

 The sequential application of deductive reasoning is typically referred to as *forward chaining*, and is adopted in numerous software architectures such as *knowledge based systems*, *rule based systems*, *expert systems*, *production systems*, etc.
 The technical challenges, in this form of reasoning, are linked to:
- - *Match*: the verification of the premises of the rules (verifying all the rules, as the number of rules increases, it soon becomes inefficient, for this reason algorithms such as the RETE algorithm are adopted).
+ - *Match*: the verification of the premises of the rules.
+As the number of rules increases, indeed, verifying *all* the rules at each update quickly becomes inefficient.
+For this reason algorithms such as the [RETE](https://en.wikipedia.org/wiki/Rete_algorithm) algorithm are adopted.
  - *Conflict-Resolution*: In the event that the premises of several rules are verified at the same time, it is necessary to establish which rule to apply and, consequently, which facts to deduce.
 Typically, the approach is taken of choosing the rule whose verified premise is considered the most constrained.
  - *Rule definition*: As the complexity of the modeled system increases, the definition of rules becomes a pain.
 In fact, the need for two professional figures soon emerges: the *domain expert*, who knows how the system to be modeled works in the real world, and the *knowledge engineer*, who knows how the inference engine works.